Occupational Therapy Telehealth

 Dispatch valuable educational resource materials efficiently

 Occupational therapists now have access to unlimited educational resource materials from the internet that benefit patients.
 Occupational therapy telehealth allows therapists to make these materials in written, audio and video form, readily available to patients and caregivers.
-HIPAA Video’s platform, which includes robust chat functionalities, screen sharing and session recording capabilities, allows you to give patients always-on access to important materials, whether it’s the latest guidance on assistive technologies, new adaptive techniques, or even valuable tips from sessions.
+HIPAA Video’s platform, which includes robust chat functionalities, screen sharing, virtual waiting room and session recording capabilities, allows you to give patients always-on access to important materials, whether it’s the latest guidance on assistive technologies, new adaptive techniques, or even valuable tips from sessions.

 Coach at-home caregivers